 Many of the systems we want to monitor happen as a stream of events.
 Examples include event data from web or mobile applications, sensors, or medical devices.

 Batch processing can give great insights into things that happened in the past, but it lacks the ability to answer the question of "what is happening right now?”

 It is becoming important to process events as they arrive for real-time insights, but high performance at scale is necessary to do this.
-In this blog post, I'll show you how to integrate Apache Spark Streaming, MapR-DB, and MapR Streams for fast, event-driven applications.
+In this blog post, I'll show you how to integrate Apache Spark Streaming, MapR Database, and MapR Event Store for fast, event-driven applications.

 Example Use Case